 What makes McGregor Casting great is our team of passionate, dedicated employees who share a passion for film, television and theatre.
 We pride ourselves on being reliable and producing quality, diverse work.
 We’re also quite proud of our ability to "name that tune" and our fancy looking office.

-McGregor Casting’s core team consists of Principal Director Kirsty McGregor and Senior Casting Directors Stevie Ray and Lucky Gorka Price, who are joined by Casting Associates Gemma Brown and Gemma Mestroni (we have a Gemma only policy when it comes to Associates).
+McGregor Casting’s core team consists of Principal Director Kirsty McGregor and Senior Casting Directors Stevie Ray and Gemma Brown.

 Here at McGregor's we like coming to work.